-We asked four talented designers in Colorado to give us their expert opinion on these trending topics in cabinetry.
+We asked four talented designers in Colorado to give us their expert opinion on these trends in cabinetry.
 Here is what they had to say.

 1. Between painted or natural wood cabinets, which do you believe can create a more timeless look?